Chicago Workers’ Compensation Attorney

 According to the data available from the Bureau of Labor Statistics (BLS), we can see that there were 2.7 million non-fatal injuries and illnesses amongst private industry employees in the US during the latest reporting year.
 We need to be clear – every job comes with risks.
 It does not matter whether you construct high rises or work in a “safe” office job, you can sustain an injury that leads to major medical bills and time away from work.
 There are, however, some industries that pose more risks than others.

-• Government.
-Those who work for government entities experience the most non-fatal injuries and illnesses involving missed workdays.
+- Education and health services.
+Those who work for education and health services experienced the most non-fatal injuries and illnesses involving missed workdays.

 These industries are certainly not the only ones that pose significant risks for workers across this country and here in Chicago.
 Some industries pose relatively unique risks, such as falls from a high rise (construction).
 However, there are some universal risks amongst all types of jobs.
 For example, anyone can sustain an injury as a result of a slip and fall accident, no matter where they work.
 A liquid spill is a hazard regardless of where it occurs.